Case Study: Sponsor Licence Suspension Cancelled

 This case also raises a number of general compliance risk management points for sponsor licence holders.

 a.
-They are complying with their sponsor duties and have appropriate systems in place to enable this.
+Complying with their sponsor duties and have appropriate systems in place to enable this.

 b.
-Staff who are engaged in the management of the sponsor licence are adequately trained to know what changes need to be reported and the time frames for reporting.
+Training personnel who are engaged in the management of the sponsor licence to know which changes need to be reported, how to report and the time frames for reporting.

 c.
-All staff who engage with sponsored workers are adequately trained to understand the restrictions on sponsored workers in terms of what duties they are permitted or not permitted to perform.
+Training personnel who are managing or supervising sponsored workers to understand the restrictions on sponsored workers’ duties, in terms of what they are permitted or not permitted to perform.

 d.
-Appropriate communications to ensure sponsored workers also understand their visa conditions, including any restrictions within the business and responsibilities.
+Supporting sponsored workers to understand their visa conditions, including any restrictions within the business and responsibilities.

 e.
 Acting quickly if you’re notified of an inspection.
 If the Home Office contacts your organisation to schedule a compliance visit, contact our sponsor licence compliance specialists.
 We can quickly assess and assist in mitigating against potential compliance breaches before the Home Office identifies them.